trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

 1. From the handshake information, the SDK generates a QR code.
 The `TezosAuthenticator` prefab handles the QR code generation with the `TezosSDK.View.QRCodeView` class.
 1. The user scans the QR code with their wallet app and approves the connection.
-1. The SDK receives the connection approval, which triggers the `OnAccountConnected` event and includes information about the connected account.
+1. The SDK receives the connection approval, which triggers the `WalletConnected` event and includes information about the connected account.

 ### Deep link connections